garthvh/esp8266button/README.md

 ## Device Configuration

-At the top of the esp8266_iot_button_thing.ino file are the configureation options for the device you will need to replace the placeholder values with your KEY and EVENT for IFTTT.
+At the top of the esp8266_iot_button.ino file are the configuration options for the device.
+You will need to replace the placeholder values with your KEY and EVENT for IFTTT.
+You can create your own SSID name for configuration mode and you can optionally turn on a RGB LED.

+    const char* AP_SSID = "ESP8266_IOT_BUTTON_SETUP";
     ////////////////////////
     // Device Definitions //
     ////////////////////////
     String DEVICE_TITLE = "IFTTT ESP8266 Dash Like Button";
-    const char* AP_SSID = "ESP8266_IOT_BUTTON_SETUP";
     boolean POWER_SAVE = false;
+    boolean RGB_LCD =false;

     ///////////////////////
     // IFTTT Definitions //